spiceai/docs/spiceaidocs/docs/getting-started/spicepods.md

 - **Metadata:** Basic information about the Spicepod, such as its name and version.
 - **Datasets:** Definitions of datasets that are used or produced within the Spicepod.
+- **Catalogs:** Definitions of catalogs that are used within the Spicepod.
 - **Models:** Definitions of ML models that the Spicepod manages, including their sources and associated datasets.
-- **Secrets:** Configuration for any secret stores used by the Spicepod.
+- **Secrets:** Configuration for any secret stores used within the Spicepod.

 ## Example Manifest